Paul Robeson Mural

 Paul Robeson Interactive Mural, 1351 U Street NW, Washington, DC

 The mural concept stems from the Hung Tao Choy Mei Leadership Institutes efforts to introduce Paul Robeson to the present generation and re-introduce him to previous generations through the Paul Robeson "Here I Stand" Award galas held annually at the Lincoln Theatre also on U St by the Hung Tao Choy Mei Leadership Institute.
 The mural would not be possible with out artists Cory Stowers and Andrew Katz and their artist conclave (Eric B. Ricks, Maria Miller, Serena Z, Ernesto Zelaya, Jaa) the funding of DC Commission on the Arts and Humanities, and permission of the building owner brought Paul Robeson, larger than life, to U Street NW.

 Paul Robeson (1898-1976)

 This is just the starting point in understanding the depth and indefatiguable efforts of an American master of the arts and civil activism.
-Read Robeson's autobiography (c1958; c1971: Here I Stand) and come to the mural to learn more, 1351 U Street NW, Washington, DC.
+Read Robeson's autobiography (c1958; c1971: Here I Stand) and come to the mural at 1351 U Street NW, Washington, DC.